nugent-lab/FindPOTATOs-stable/README.md

 ## Summary
 This software links together minor planet detections to form a tracklet.
 Tracklets are required so that minor planet observations can be submitted to the [Minor Planet Center](https://minorplanetcenter.net).

 This software is designed to be robust and can accurately find near-Earth Objects (NEOs) as well as Trans-Neptunian Objects (TNOs).
-Written in Python, this software gets its incredible speed from the use of Ball Tree algorithms.
-These structures efficiently partition space and reduce searching time during various steps through the algorithm.
+Written in Python, this software gets its speed from the use of Ball Tree algorithms.
+These structures efficiently partition data and reduce searching time during various steps through the algorithm.

-The code assembles length-three tracklets from three candidate detection sets.
-In the code, they are labeled A, B, and C. However, the code is intended to be flexible and customizable, and could be adapted to a range of cadences.
+The code assembles tracklets from candidate detection sets.

+We encourage users to make modifications to fit their particular needs.
 If you adapt this code, please cite this work.
-[How to Cite.](#how-to-cite)
+[How to Cite.](#how-to-cite) We welcome pull requests.

 ## Authors
 This builds upon Nicole Tan's (University of Canterbury) [Wellesley Honors Thesis](https://repository.wellesley.edu/object/ir1199).
 Further development and validation was done by [Carrie Nugent](https://crnugent.com) (Olin College).
 Valuable feedback was provided by [James "Gerbs" Bauer](https://www.astro.umd.edu/people/gerbsb.html) (University of Maryland).
 Usability improvements were contributed by [Steve Matsumoto](https://www.olin.edu/bios/steve-matsumoto) (Olin College).